Essential Angular 9 Development Cheat Sheet

 Views

 Angular is a front-end web-development framework and platform that is used to build Single-page web Applications (or SPAs) using TypeScript as the primary programming language.
 Angular is itself written in TypeScript.
-Angular is an opinionated framework which means that it specifies a certain style and establishes certain rules that developers need to, learn, follow and adhere to while developing apps with Angular, therefore you need to learn Angular and the various modules, components, tools that are used and that make up an Angular app.
+Angular is an opinionated framework which means that it specifies a certain style and establishes certain rules that developers need to, learn, follow and adhere to while developing apps with Angular.
+Therefore you need to learn Angular and the various modules, components, tools that are used and that make up an Angular app.
+This article is the perfect Angular cheat sheet for developers at all proficiency levels.

 The Angular CLI